felixhammerl/felixhammerl.github.io/_posts/2022-08-29-yubikey-madness.md

 With that being done, we can choose four different things behaviors, but for me there is one favorite in terms of practicality: Static password.
 Let me explain why it is practical.
 I mostly use my Mac with the lid closed, which means TouchID is unavailable.
 I also use 1Password, which heavily leverages TouchID.
 I also have a looooong vault passphrase for 1Password.
 If I had to fully type that every time I open 1Password, I'd be quite thoroughly annoyed.
 Hence, my Yubikey contains a part of the passphrase to help me keep my sanity.
 Just don't put the *entire* passphrase into the static password slot.
 I typically leave short touch unassigned.

 Please note: If you're thinking about using this function to enter the password of your Mac, you will be tricked.
 For some reason, macOS will not allow you to enter the password in this way in the pre-boot prompt when unlocking your FileVault.
 It will enter it, correctly even, but macOS won't accept it.
 It works on the post-boot login prompt, but not on the pre-boot prompt.
 No one knows why that is.
+Better to use PIV when you look for easier ways to log into your Mac.

 # Connect to remote servers with SSH keys stored in your Yubikey